 Question 6: Should a Boyfriend “Lead” His Girlfriend?

 Yes, a boyfriend should lead his girlfriend in some ways, but definitely not to the degree that a husband leads his wife.
-So what I possess, when it comes to the covenant I am in with Lauren in marriage, is headship.
+So, what I possess, when it comes to the covenant I am in with Lauren in marriage, is headship.
 I have been called by God to lead, to cover, to provide, to protect in ways over Lauren that a boyfriend is not.
 However, a boyfriend should be leading his girlfriend in regards to godliness, and encouraging her in regards to her giftedness.
-I think he should be encouraging her in prayerfulness, an encouraging her towards an understanding and growing knowledge of the Word of God.
+I think he should be encouraging her in prayerfulness and encouraging her towards an understanding and growing knowledge of the word of God.

 Speaking of sexual purity, what are a couple of practical helps for staying sexually pure in a dating relationship that actually work?

 What works is being in public, guarding space alone, not putting yourself in situations.
 I think singles have a tendency to think more highly of their own self-control than they should.
-So I think dating in groups, or dating in public, is important, and we see that in Scripture.
-In Song of Solomon you see a growing desire to physically be intimate, and yet she describes their date as being under this canopy of leaves and this rug of grass (Song of Solomon 1:16–17).
+So, I think dating in groups, or dating in public, is important, and we see that in Scripture.
+In Song of Solomon you see a growing desire to be physically intimate, and yet she describes their date as being under this canopy of leaves and this rug of grass (Song 1:16–17).
 They are outside.
 They are at a park.
 They are in a forest.
 They are in the public eye, because they have a growing passion to be intimate physically.
-And yet it is clear that they don’t want to awaken love before it is time (Song of Solomon 2:7, 3:5, 8:4).
-And so they have positioned themselves publicly so as to not give themselves over to their lusts.
+And yet, it is clear that they don’t want to awaken love before it is time (Song 2:7; 3:5; 8:4).
+And so, they have positioned themselves publicly so as to not give themselves over to their lusts.